AIGAnimation/CAMDM/training_code/README.md

 ```shell
 # Replace 'CHECKPOINT_PATH' with the path to your actual checkpoint file
 python export_onnx.py --checkpoint CHECKPOINT_PATH
 ```
-## Todo
-- [x] Release unity .exe demo in windows. （2024.04.24）
-- [x] Release the training code in pytorch. （2024.06.23）
-- [ ] Release the inference code in unity. （will release before 06.26）
-- [ ] Release the evaluation code in paper. （will release before 06.30）

 ## BibTex
 ```